kavaliro/MicroscopeRPGTimeline/README.md

 ## Purpose

-This git repository is for playing the game {Microscope, from Lame Mage Productions.](http://www.lamemage.com/microscope/)
+This git repository is for playing the game [Microscope, from Lame Mage Productions.](http://www.lamemage.com/microscope/)

 ### Wait, _what is_ Microscope?